trantako/trantako.github.io/_pages/landing-page.md

     btn_label: "Read More"
     btn_class: "btn--primary"
 feature_row9:
-  - image_path: /assets/images/ebike_cover.jpg
+  - image_path: /assets/images/landing/ebike_cover.jpg
     alt: "E-Bike category"
     title: "E-Biking"
     excerpt: 'I got tired in commuting by car, made some calculations, and bought an e-bike.
 One of the best decisions I have made.
 It is so relaxing to begin and end a working day with a 50-minute biking trip.
 I have 40 km per day to travel, so it took a while to get used to this pace.
 The first winter went OK, but working from home due to COVID-19 totally messed my routine.
-Forest paths is a good replacement.'
+Biking on the nearby forest paths is great for refreshing my brain.'
     #url: "/ebike/"
     btn_label: "Read More"
     btn_class: "btn--primary"